Circuit decompositions and scheduling for neutral atom devices with limited local addressability: Decomposition

 \subsection{Transverse Decomposition}

-The key feature of the \texttt{transverse} decomposition, as compared to the \texttt{axial} decomposition presented above, is that it has a net \texttt{GR} pulse area of $|\theta|$ rather than $\pi$, which is the minimum \texttt{GR} pulse area possible to implement an $\texttt{Ry}(\theta)$ gate.
-This minimization results in significantly reduced runtimes in hardware platforms that implement the \texttt{GR} gates with relatively slow microwave beams.

-We start by once again decomposing the single-qubit \texttt{U3} gate into Euler angles according to \ref{eqn:euler-angle}.
-The difference comes from our decomposition of the single-qubit \texttt{Ry} gate, which relies on the decomposition of a rotation into two reflections:
+We again start by decomposing the \texttt{U3} gates according to the Euler-angle rotations in Eq.~\eqref{eqn:euler-angle}.
+The difference comes from our decomposition of the single-qubit \texttt{Ry} gate, which relies on decomposing the rotation into two reflections as

 where $\texttt{Rv}(\xi,\omega)$ is a single-qubit rotation by the angle $\xi$ about the axis $\texttt{V}_\omega=\cos\omega\texttt{Z}+\sin\omega\texttt{X}$.
 In turn, we can decompose